We all know the importance of having your children play outside. Encouraging outdoor games for kids will motivate them to stay out longer.

 Now that you have a healthy list of ideas to reference from.
 Just get your kids outside and go with the flow.
 Take their lead.
 Chances are they will create their own games which they can teach you.

-If you’re having trouble getting your kids off the screens, read our article our article on suggestions on how to limit screen time.
+If you’re still stuck indoors, here’s a list of indoor games for adults and children.
+And when you’re having trouble getting your kids off the screens, read our article our article on suggestions on how to limit screen time.